Sara Hennessy

 Research Projects

-This programme of work synthesises and disseminates the 'T-MEDIA' project and prior research.
-Its aims are to consolidate and develop a distinctive line of empirical enquiry and theorising about the critical role of the secondary teacher in purposefully exploiting interactive whiteboards to support subject learning.
-The Fellowship activities include
+This programme of work synthesised and disseminated the 'T-MEDIA' project and prior research.
+It aimed to consolidate and develop a distinctive line of empirical enquiry and theorising about the critical role of the secondary teacher in purposefully exploiting interactive whiteboards to support subject learning.
+The Fellowship activities included

 Teacher mediation of subject learning with ICT: A multimedia approach (T-MEDIA).